• Search

 It is also impossible not to notice that the story of young Richard and Emmeline consists entirely of unrealistic, idyllic images.

 In addition, the film shows life on the island is too carefree.
 Have small children never been injured or scratched?
-Well, there are no predators, but what about hurricanes and storms, which are very frequent in the tropics, with poisonous roots?
+Well, there are no predators, but what about hurricanes and storms with poisonous roots, which are very frequent in the tropics?

 The two big negatives for me in this movie are the simple and goofy dialogues and Brooke Shields’s acting.
-Brooke often appeared cold and aloof in this film.
-Although, I understand this now when I am 40 years old.
+Brooke often appeared cold and aloof in this film, although I understand this now, at 40 years old.
 When I watched the movie as a teenager, Emmeline seemed beautiful!

 How many Blue Lagoons movies are there?